Olena457/delivery-app/README.md

 * **AI Integration**:
 * **Tag-Based Filtering**: Fast search using specific attributes such as `Sugar-free`, `Spicy`, `Vegan`, `New Arrival`, `Promotion`, and `In Stock`.
 * **Contextual Support**:A specialized AI assistant designed to enhance user engagement and simplify food discovery.
+* **Telegraf**: A powerful Node.js framework for Telegram bots, integrated via Webhooks for high-performance, event-driven communication within the NestJS ecosystem.

 ---